 Departments that use hazardous chemicals will be responsible for ensuring that first aid kits are located in appropriate areas and are properly provisioned.
 The contents of the kits will be appropriate for handling minor first aid problems, such as small cuts.
 Major problems will be reported and handled by appropriate emergency services personnel.
-It is the responsibility of each department to determine the location of the kit and selection of additional supplies to be present and for notifying the Safety Officer when additional supplies or replacements are needed.
+It is the responsibility of each department to determine the location of the kit and selection of additional supplies to be present and for notifying the Environmental Safety and Health Department when additional supplies or replacements are needed.

-Operation of emergency showers and eyewashes, plumbed or self-contained, will be routinely checked by the department and periodically by the Safety Officer in all laboratories using hazardous chemicals.
+Operation of emergency showers and eyewashes, plumbed or self-contained, will be routinely checked by the department and periodically by the Environmental Safety and Health Department in all laboratories using hazardous chemicals.
 Minimum requirements have been established for the operation of this equipment.
 For combined units, the shower and eyewash must operate independently of each other and meet established requirements for each component.
-Other safety equipment that can be used in conjunction with, but not in lieu of, this equipment include Personal Eyewashes and Hand-held Drench Hoses.
+Other safety equipment that can be used in conjunction with this equipment include Personal Eyewashes and Hand-held Drench Hoses.
 Operation and maintenance of additional equipment will be according to applicable manufacturer's specifications.